edamame-course/docs/drafts/2014-08-14-qiime2_tutorial.md

 *Note* that this list of OTUs and taxonomic assignments includes our "failed-to-align" representative sequences.
 We will remove these at the next step.

 ###3.2  Make an OTU table, append the assigned taxonomy, and exclude failed alignment OTUs
 The OTU table is the table on which all ecological analyses (e.g. diversity, patterns, etc) is performed.
-However, building the OTU table is non-contentious (you just count how many of each OTU was observed in each sample).
+However, building the OTU table is relatively straightforward (you just count how many of each OTU was observed in each sample).
 Instead, every step up until building the OTU table is important.
 The algorithms that are chosen to assemble reads, quality control reads, define OTUs, etc are all gearing up to this one summarization.
 Documentation for make_otu_table.py is [here](http://qiime.org/scripts/make_otu_table.html).
 Note that the "map" file is not the actually mapping file, but the OTU cluster file (the output of cdhit).
 Navigate back into the "QIIMETutorial" directory to execute the script.
 ```
 make_otu_table.py -i cdhit_picked_otus/combined_seqs_otus.txt -o Schloss_otu_table.biom -e pynast_aligned/cdhit_rep_seqs_failures_names.txt -t rdp_assigned_taxonomy/cdhit_rep_seqs_tax_assignments.txt